 With email traffic growing at a rapid pace and inbox providers deploying additional screening technology to protect users’ inboxes, marketers must earn their spot in the inbox.
-Veteran marketers understand the importance of providing relevant and entertaining material with no fluff, delivered at the correct frequency to an engaged and interested audience, and building long-term connections with their subscribers.
+Veteran marketers understand the importance of providing relevant and entertaining material with no fluff, delivering at the correct frequency to an engaged and interested audience, and building long-term connections with their subscribers.

 Have we convinced you yet that email deliverability is a big thing?
 It deserves the recognition that you may have never thought it needed.
 So how does Emailable’s new Deliverability feature work?
 Is it worth the hype?

 So deliverability, I hope by now, is at the top of your priority list.
-With Emailable’s new tool you’re able to receive fully tailored reports of all the emails you send.
+With Emailable’s new tool, you’re able to receive fully tailored reports of all the emails you send.
 This also allows you to see how many emails are landing in the inbox.
 This is a game-changer for email marketing because you are now able to see what needs to be done and how many of your campaigns are in people’s inboxes!

 So let’s get started on getting your emails delivered to the inboxes!
 We will go through a step-by-step tutorial on how to get your emails uploaded, sent, and receive a full inbox report!

-Once you get yourself logged in for the first time, Emailable’s Deliverability offers you a free 14 day trial.
+Once you get yourself logged in for the first time, Emailable’s Deliverability offers you a free 14-day trial.
 You can access your free trial here!